badlogic/orfondl/README.md

 Next, download the latest `orfondl` executable for your operating system from the [release page](https://github.com/badlogic/orfondl/releases).
 Also make sure its path is in your `PATH` environment variable.

+> **Note** on macOS and Linux run `chmod a+x <executable>` before launching the executable
+> **Note** on macOS you will see the infamous "You want to run software on your computer?
+Not without a silly dance!" dialog after the first run.
+Open `Privacy and Security`, scroll down and press "Allow" or whatever the current flavor of this idiocy is.
+The run the executable again.

 ## Downloading a video

 1. Go to the video in your browser on ORF ON and copy the URL from the address bar.